 Registration of a plant variety is on the basis of conformance with the criteria of novelty, distinctiveness, uniformity and stability.
-An application for registration shall be made by any person claiming to be the breeder of the variety; or any successor of the breeder of the variety; or any person being the assignee of the breeder of the variety in respect of the rights to make such application; or any farmers or group of farmers or community of farmers claiming to be the breeder of the variety; or any university or publicly funded agricultural institution claiming to be the breeder of the variety.
+An application for registration shall be made by any person claiming to be the breeder of the variety; or any successor of the breeder of the variety; or any person being the assignee of the breeder of the variety in respect of the rights to make such application; or any farmers or group of farmers or community of farmers claiming to be the breeder of the variety; or any person authorized in the prescribed manner by a person to make application on his behalf; or any university or publicly funded agricultural institution claiming to be the breeder of the variety.